 The Institution of Engineering and Technology (IET) has been growing globally and I am delighted to inform you that India is keeping pace.
-We have recorded 42% growth in our membership from 2012 and we should end 2013 with about 9,000 members.
+We have recorded 42% growth in our membership from 2012 and we expect to end 2013 with about 10,000 members.
 This also makes IET India the largest pool of members outside of the UK.
 This could not have been possible without the unflinching support and efforts of our Local Networks, our Young Professionals, the South Asia Communities Committee and the IET India office staff.
 Thank you all for helping our Institution to grow.

 We demonstrated a OneTeam approach this year where Local Networks and the India office staff worked with high collaboration on projects like the IET Advantage Job Fair, the Professional Registration Felicitation Events and the Lord Austin Lecture.
 It has been very satisfying indeed to see the teams support each other to deliver high value activities for our members.